freestyletime/HumanResourceManagement/HRMS_client/README.md

 # HRMS_client

 This document includes all the mobile application code.
-Everything is easily to understand if you know the flutter.
+Everything is easily to understand if you are familiar with the flutter.
-Specially, I suppose my code is designed elegantly, especially the network module.
+Specially, I hope my project is kindly helpful to you.